recursiveai/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests are passing
 - [ ] Ad hoc testing has been done
 - [ ] Affected docs have been updated
+- [ ] Tickets created for any TODOs
 - [ ] All licenses have been checked and confirmed for commercial use

 ## Front End Specific